Muzzy Izzet

 Mustafa Kemal "Muzzy" Izzet (/ˈɪzɪt/; İzzet; born 31 October 1974) is a former professional footballer who played as a midfielder for Chelsea, Leicester City, Birmingham City between 1993 and 2006.

 Born in England, he played for the Turkey national team internationally.
 He was part of the Turkey squad for UEFA Euro 2000 and the squad that won bronze at the 2002 FIFA World Cup.

 Early life

 His father is a Turkish Cypriot who came to England as a small boy, and his mother is English.
 His younger brother, Kemal, also became a professional footballer.
-According to Kemel, their father pushed both him and Muzzy into becoming footballers, due to his passion of the sport.
+According to Kemal, their father pushed both him and Muzzy into becoming footballers, due to his passion of the sport.